22.214.171.124. BuildFactory Implementation Note

 This is specified as a subdirectory of the worker’s base directory, with a default value of

-This is only implemented as a step argument (as opposed to simply being a part of the base directory) because the CVS/SVN steps need to perform their checkouts from the parent directory.
+This is only implemented as a step argument (as opposed to simply being a part of the base directory) because the Git/SVN steps need to perform their checkouts from the parent directory.